Simple convective accretion flows (SCAFs): Explaining the $\approx-1$ density scaling of hot accretion flows around compact accretors: A theory for SCAFs

 In addition to the qualitative arguments above, we test quantitatively whether convection is the main source of kinetic energy in our simulations.
 Using the Euler density and momentum equations, we get the equation for kinetic energy evolution

-Here $\epsilon$ captures the dissipation by irreversible processes, i.e., shocks and turbulent cascades.
+Here $\epsilon$ captures the dissipation by irreversible processes (i.e., shocks and turbulent cascades); $\epsilon$ is formally zero in smooth, inviscid hydrodynamics.
 Averaging in $\theta,\phi$ and time at a given radius and separating the mean ($\bar\rho$ etc.) and turbulent ($\rho'=\rho-\bar\rho$ etc.) components, we get

 Here we have defined mean and turbulent velocity $\bb{v}_0, \bb{v}_1$ as

 Note that in general $\overline{\bb v_1}\neq 0$.
 Additionally, in the limit of low accretion rate, $\bb v_0\to 0$ and $\bb v_1\approx \bb v$.